North American F-100 Super Sabre: Operational history

-The F-100F two-seat trainer entered service in 1958.
+The F-100F two-seat trainer was accepted into USAF service in January 1958.
 It received many of the same weapons and airframe upgrades as the F-100D, including the new afterburners.
-By 1970, 74 F-100Fs were lost in major accidents.
+Various modifications, largely focused on the structure, were made during the F-100F's service life; several were adapted with special equipment for electronic warfare operations and saw use in this capacity in Vietnam.
+By June 1970, 74 F-100Fs had been lost in major accidents.
+The pilot's operating manual warned that the F-100F would not recover from a spin.
+The model was phased out of USAF service in 1972.

+On July 15, 1958, the 354th Tactical Fighter Wing deployed 29 F-100Ds and Fs to Incirlik Air Base during the 1958 Lebanon crisis to support the Marine landing in Beirut to form a composite air strike force with B-57s, RB-66s, C-124s, RF-101s, and C-130s.
+In August, 1958, the USAF sent F-100Ds, F-101Cs, F-104As, and B-57Bs to Taiwan during the Second Taiwan Strait Crisis to demonstrate support for Taiwan.

-By 1961, England AFB, Louisiana, (401st Tactical Wing)had four fighter-bomber squadrons, the 612th, 613th, 614th, and the 615th (Fighting Tigers).
+By 1961, England AFB, Louisiana, (401st Tactical Wing) had four fighter-bomber squadrons, the 612th, 613th, 614th, and the 615th (Fighting Tigers).
 During the Berlin crisis (approximately September 1961), the 614th was deployed to Ramstein Air Base, Germany, to support the West Germans.
 At the initial briefing, the 614th personnel were informed that due to the close proximity of the USSR, if an ICBM were to be launched, they would have only 30 minutes to launch the 614th's aircraft and retire to the nearest German bunker.

+During the Cuban Missile Crisis, 181 F-100s of the 31st Tactical Fighter Wing, 401st TFW, and 474th TFW were deployed to Homestead Air Force Base as a deterrent and for a potential strike on Cuba during the crisis.
+On May 2, 1965, 18 USAF F-100s flew from Ramey Air Force Base in Puerto Rico to support Operation Power Pack flying 313 combat sorties before returning to Myrtle Beach on May 28.

 In 1966, the Combat Skyspot program fitted some F-100Ds with an X band radar transmitter to allow for ground-directed bombing in inclement weather or at night.
 In 1967, the USAF began a structural reinforcement program to extend the aircraft's service life from the designed 3,000 flying hours to 7,000.
 The USAF alone lost 500 F-100Ds, predominantly in accidents.
 After one aircraft suffered wing failure, particular attention was paid to lining the wings with external bracing strips.
 During the Vietnam War, combat losses constituted as many as 50 aircraft per year.
-After a major accident, the USAF Thunderbirds reverted from F-105 Thunderchiefs to the F-100D, which they operated from 1964 until it was replaced by the F-4 Phantom II in 1968.
+After a major accident, the USAF Thunderbirds reverted from F-105 Thunderchiefs to the F-100D, which they operated from 1964 until it was replaced by the McDonnell Douglas F-4 Phantom II in 1968.